TycheSoftwares/currency-per-product-for-woocommerce/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-currency-per-product/currency-usage-tracking/).

 == Changelog ==

+= 1.12.0 (25.02.2025) =
+* Fix - Product-specific currency was not displayed correctly on the Product Attribute page; it now reflects the selected currency instead of the shop's default currency.
+* Fix - PHP deprecated warning related to the dynamic property WC_Product_Simple::$alg_wc_cpp when adding a product to the cart.
+* Fix - Resolved all PHPCS warnings and aligned the code with WordPress Coding Standards to enhance quality and maintainability.

 = 1.11.0 (22.11.2024) =
 * Fix - Translation loading was triggered too early, causing errors when changing the site language in WordPress 6.7.